 Open all year round; you'll find plenty of activities to keep you busy.
 There are various memorials, fountains, and statues to tick off as you wander through the grounds, including Apsley Gate and the Diana Memorial, as well as Speakers' Corner, a traditional site for debates and speeches dating back to the mid-1800s.

 A stunning elegant green area, the formal avenues, and beautifully planted flowerbeds conceal many hidden gems.
 View waterbirds on the pond or follow the Long Water and Serpentine Rivers through the park.
 At the end of the Long River is the pretty Italian Water Garden, with fountains, ponds, and statues.

 Named after Prince Regent, this stunning park covers 410 acres and boasts panoramic views of the city.
 It is home to Queen Mary's Gardens displaying over 12,000 lush roses in 4,000 varieties.
 Take a long walk in the sunshine, admire nature, and soak up the tranquil vibes.
 For a much-needed alone time, St John's Lodge is a beautiful 'secret' garden to spend an afternoon in.

 Nearest tube: Richmond

-Spanning an incredible 2,360 acres, Richmond Park is the largest Royal Park and the biggest enclosed space in London.
+Having an incredible 2,360 acres, Richmond Park is the largest Royal Park and the most significant enclosed space in London.
 It's a recognised nature reserve and an area of scientific interest.
 If you want to escape the hectic pace of the capital, this is the ideal place to sit back and unwind.
 Home to herds of deer and other wildlife, Richmond Park is a great place to get back to nature.
 Don't miss the panoramic views from King Henry's Mound and the beautiful ornamental gardens at the Isabella Plantation.

 St James's Park